madlambda/nash/README.md

 power to the user in the sense that you really can use `nash` to script deploys taking advantage of namespaces in an idiomatic way.

-It's more safe for devops/sysadmins because it doesn't have the unsafe features of all former shells and it aim to have a very simple, safe and frozen syntax specification.
+It's more safe for scripts because it doesn't have the unsafe features of all former shells and it aim to have a very simple, safe and frozen syntax specification.
 Every shell feature considered harmful was left behind, but some needed features are still missing.